shendew/provinces_cities_srilanka/README.md

 ![Logo](https://apis.thedevsl.com/ProvincesCitiesSrilanka/assests/logo.png)

-# Provinces, Districts, Cities in Sri-Lanka (Database & API)
+# Provinces, Districts,Divisions/Cities in Sri-Lanka (Database & API)

 This Repo includes all Provinces, Districts and Cities in Sri-Lanka.You can use this Database through this API and Database File.
 You can get a Idea about this API and DB File using Documentation below there.